rhaiscript/book/src/rust/indexers.md

 The _end_ of a data type can be interpreted creatively.
 For example, in an integer used as a [bit-field], the _start_ is the _least-significant-bit_ (LSB) while the `end` is the _most-significant-bit_ (MSB).

+By convention, negative values are _not_ interpreted specially for index values that are [ranges].

 Examples